juniorsundarCasual/TGT/vault/volume-4.chapter-239.md

 "Is there something we can do?"
 Markus asked.

-"There might be," Guy muttered as his sights narrowed on a particular group of kids sneaking over to a caravan.
+"There might be," Guy muttered as his sights narrowed on a particular group of kids sneaking over to a caravan with no escorts.
 While one of them distracted the occupants by loudly begging for food, the rest of the kids silently crawled below the caravan and grabbed onto to carriage from below, hanging on like monkeys.

 Guy couldn't contain his incredulity as he asked, "Won't they just end up getting caught by the guards?"